Honda HA-420 Business Jet, Japan

 The HA-420 features the first touchscreen controlled all digital glass flight deck integrated with a Garmin G3000 avionics system.

-The flight deck is equipped with two LCD compatible 14.1-inch primary flight displays and a central multifunctional display, two user-friendly infra-red touch screen control panels, autopilot function and anti-icing equipment.
+The flight deck is equipped with two LCD compatible 14.1in primary flight displays and a central multifunctional display, two user-friendly infrared touchscreen control panels, autopilot function and anti-icing equipment.
 The Garmin SVT (synthetic vision technology) offers virtual view of runways, terrains, traffic and obstacles.

 Cabin and engines onboard the twin-engine business jet

 The cabin can accommodate five passengers and offers plenty of leg space.
-It will feature executive seating for four passengers in classic club configuration and an additional single seat divan.
+It features executive seating for four passengers in classic club configuration and an additional single seat divan.

-It will be equipped with flexible leather club style seats, fashionable cup holders, tray table, electrochromatic window shades and a private aft lavatory.
+It is equipped with flexible leather club style seats, fashionable cup holders, tray table, electrochromatic window shades and a private aft lavatory.

 The Honda HA-420 is powered by two GE Honda HF120 turbofan engines rated at 8.04kN of maximum thrust each.
 The engine is designed and developed by General Electric Honda Aero Engines at their plant in Burlington, North Carolina.

 The HF-120 is equipped with a dual-controlled, ultra-compact full authority digital engine control system, a single fan, a two-stage compressor and a two-stage turbine.
 The integration of modern reverse flow combustor and fuel nozzles in the engine reduce fuel consumption, ground detected noise and harmful emissions, such as Nox, CO and HC.

 The engine is 1.1m-long and 0.53m in diameter.
 Its dry weight is 181kg.
 The time between overhaul of the engine is 5,000 hours.